 These cheap to free Christmas gift ideas will help you share your love during the holidays without hurting your pockets.

 - Coupon book: Create a coupon book of services you can do for your loved one.
 Maybe they have been complaining about back pain and could use massages from you.
-Or do they have washing dishes and would love coupons to trade in for you to do that task?
+Or do they hate washing dishes and would love coupons to trade in for you to do that task?

 - Use your talents: If you can sew, draw, do woodwork, or any other talent, think about what you can make as a gift.
 Maybe sew a pillow, make a quilt from old clothing, draw a picture, write and/or perform a song, etc.

-If you need money for Christmas, here are some ideas to save up money.
+If you need money for Christmas, here are some ideas to save up money:

 - Christmas Savings Plan: Save a little money throughout the year.
 Even $5 from each paycheck can be enough to use for gifts during the holidays.
 Take a look at my free Christmas savings challenge printable.